sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Configuring_XCode_inside_Studio.md

 {"title":"Switch between Xcode 4.3 and other Xcode versions (Xcode 4.2 and lower)","weight":"90"}

-# Switch between Xcode 4.3 and other Xcode versions (Xcode 4.2 and lower)

 Appcelerator Studio, and the Titanium CLI, uses the **xcode-select** command (typically found in /usr/bin/xcode-select) to retrieve the desired Xcode installation.
 If you have multiple Xcode installations and need to switch what version Studio uses, you use the same command to select the desired XCode version.

 **To switch the Xcode version used by Studio**: